waynodiablo/Oystercard/thermostat/0_challenge_map.md

 To guide your learning, aim to be able to answer "yes" to the questions below.

+Return to these questions each day to check your understanding.

 #### JavaScript

 * Can you read and write JavaScript syntax?